XPRESSyourself/xpressyourself_manuscript/README.md

 [X] Set Cufflinks default
 [?]
 Dedup with fixmate step before, not default
   - Apparently not needed with coordinate sorted
-[ ] Longest transcript over exon space
+[ ] Longest transcript over CDS/exon space
+  [ ] Truncate on CDS (see notes below)
+  [ ] Update docs
+  [ ] Run comparison tests between exon and CDS
+  [ ] Have periodicity use CDS
-[ ] Make own IGV where introns collapsed, output housekeeper for user [ ] Cufflinks option to not do length norm
+  [ ] Have metagene use exon?
+Include introns?
+Or give option.
+Use whatever is mature mRNA (I'm guess without introns) [ ] Make own IGV where introns collapsed, output housekeeper for user [ ] Cufflinks option to not do length norm
 [ ] Pipeline test cases (paired end too)